 On July 25, 2010, after discussions with representatives of the Marshall Edwards board of directors and Morgan Lewis, Dr. Gold sent a draft term sheet to the Novogen board of directors outlining the general terms of a proposed transaction for the acquisition of the isoflavone portfolio, the Glucan-related intellectual property derived from the Novogen intellectual property platform and Novogen's interest in Glycotex, which licenses certain Glucan-related intellectual property from Novogen.
 The draft term sheet contemplated the use of convertible equity as the method of payment without specifying a proposed price.
-In his communications with Novogen, Dr. Gold stated Marshall Edwards' position that the acquisition of the Glucan-related intellectual property and Novogen's interest in Glycotex would require some financial consideration from Novogen to progress the studies contemplated by Glycotex in the first year following the acquisition.
+In his communications with Novogen, Dr. Gold stated Marshall Edwards' position that the acquisition of the Glucan-related intellectual property and Novogen to progress the studies contemplated by Glycotex in the first year following the acquisition.